Puff Pastry Cinnamon Rolls

 Why you’ll love this recipe:

-- You’ll need about 30 minutes from start to finish.
+• You’ll need about 30 minutes from start to finish.

 Can you use puff pastry for cinnamon rolls?

 The answer is yes.
 Frozen puff pastry sheets make the perfect pre-made base to a buttery, flaky cinnamon roll.
-While our traditional cinnamon rolls have a rich butter & egg based dough, this recipe is much more flaky and light…like a croissant.
+While our traditional cinnamon rolls have a rich butter & egg based yeasted dough, this quick recipe is much more flaky and light…like a croissant.

 You want the sheets to be thawed enough to unroll, but still very, very cold.
 This is what makes the pastries flaky.